 OpenHands vs Cursor (2026)

 Side-by-side comparison of OpenHands vs Cursor: pricing, capabilities, integrations, deployment complexity, and ratings.
-Last updated July 2026.
+Last updated July 2, 2026 by The AI Agent Index Editorial Team.

 OpenHands and Cursor serve fundamentally different roles in the AI coding workflow, and this comparison is usually searched by developers deciding between autonomous task completion and in-editor AI assistance.
 OpenHands is free and open-source (MIT license) with usage-based costs driven by your model API spend.
 It takes a task description or GitHub issue and completes the entire implementation without requiring you to stay in the loop: writes code, runs tests, and opens a pull request.
 It earns a 4.6 editorial rating with over 79,000 GitHub stars and no confirmed third-party security certifications.
 Cursor is an AI-first IDE built on VS Code at $20/month (Pro) with a free tier.
 You stay in the editor, steer the agent in real time, use multi-file editing, and collaborate with AI as you write.
 It earns a 4.8 editorial rating with 4.7/5 across 298 G2 reviews and holds SOC 2 Type II, GDPR, and CCPA compliance.
 Both support MCP, meaning they connect to external tool servers for context.
 The security gap matters for regulated teams: Cursor holds SOC 2 Type II, GDPR, and CCPA certifications, while OpenHands has none confirmed.
 The distinction is important: Cursor keeps the developer in control and amplifies output, while OpenHands removes the developer from the loop for scoped tasks.
 For day-to-day development where you want AI assistance while actively writing code, Cursor is more reliable and productive.
 For well-defined, bounded tasks like fixing failing tests, migrating deprecated APIs, or implementing small features, OpenHands can produce usable pull requests on the first attempt.
 Many engineering teams run both: Cursor for active development and OpenHands for automated issue resolution.
 For developers exploring other options, Claude Code offers terminal-first autonomous coding with managed infrastructure, and Kilo Code is an open-source alternative with BYOK across 500+ models.